 Provide a Social Security Number (SSN) and Identification – an original SS card is required.
 International students need to obtain a SSN to work on-campus.
 If you recently received your SS card, please visit the Registrar to update your records.
 You may contact Visa & Immigration Services at 631-632-4685, at email@example.com, or in Melville Library’s E5310 with any questions you may have.

 I-9 Form/Employment Eligibility Verification - when completing the I-9 form, you must provide an original picture ID and original proof of your citizenship (birth certificate, social security card, passport, etc.).
 Copies of documents cannot be faxed or emailed; you must bring in the original document - this is federally mandated.
 Be sure to sign all documents as well.

-Attend the New Student Employee Orientation - this orientation, held several times each semester, is mandatory if you wish to work on-campus.
-This orientation will explain work eligibility, types of positions, work hour restrictions, and workplace etiquette.
+Attend the New Student Employee Orientation - this orientation, held several times each semester, is mandatory for students who have received a new role on campus.
+This orientation will explain work eligibility, types of positions, wor k hour restrictions, and workplace etiquette.
 Additionally, it will prepare and educate you for a job on campus, clarifying any possible questions and problems and helping you become acclimated with workplace expectations.

 Federal Work Study = 40 hours per week

 Student Assistant = 29 hours per week

 International Student = 20 hours per week unless otherwise specified